 Be there for your kid when he needs you, but once that’s done, take the back seat and watch your kid.
 Let him sort out things himself and learn how to deal with rejection, even if it is tough.
 This will give him the confidence to solve the problems that come his way, and you won’t always have to intervene on his behalf.

 One of the biggest mistakes a lot of parents make, that get their kids to develop an inferiority complex and feel rejected is that they try to have their kids aim for perfection.
 Remind yourself and your little one that it is okay for him to not be great at everything, Peer pressure and sibling rivalry can often make your child feel rejected.
 Make sure you’re not differentiating between any of your kids based on their performance at school.

-Hope these tips help!
-Please do a add any of your own in the comments below and take a peek here for more idea on how to help kids be happy
+Hope these tips on what to do when your child feels rejected help!
+Please do add any of your own in the comments below and take a peek here for more idea on how to help kids be happy